How to get the new Gmail right now

 If you have a Gmail account that you use for work or school, then the account administrator will need to enable the new Gmail through the Early Adopter Program.

-The administratior will need to use the Google Admin console and opt in to the new Gmail.
+The administrator will need to use the Google Admin console and opt in to the new Gmail

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.